revolist/revogrid-docs/guide/row/index.md

 Row class binding allows you to dynamically apply CSS classes to individual rows based on the data they contain.
 This feature is useful for visually distinguishing rows that meet certain criteria, such as highlighting rows with specific statuses or applying alternate row colors.

-### How to Use Row Class Binding
+### Using Row Class Binding

 To bind a CSS class to rows, you first need to define a property in your data source that will determine the row's class.

 You then use the `rowClass` attribute to tell RevoGrid which property to use for this purpose.

 ### Example: Applying Row Classes